swifty94/jarvis/README.md

 ``` cd Scripts ```
 ``` pip3.exe install -r C:\Users\Administrator\Downloads\jarvis\requirements.txt ```

-- Please adjust bin/jarvis.bat file in any text editor you use
+- Please adjust the bin/jarvis.bat file in any text editor you use
-- Change SET PYTHON= and SET JARVIS_HOME= variables with location of your Python installation and location of the jarvis app folder.
+- Change SET PYTHON= and SET JARVIS_HOME= variables with the location of your Python installation and location of the Jarvis app folder.
 - Example:

 ![](https://raw.githubusercontent.com/swifty94/jarvis/master/img/jarvisbat.png)